angutierrezgi/Blue_Slashes/README.md

 # Blue_Slashes
 This repository refers to the group project of the Object Oriented Programming course.
+Estudios HOla HOla OHLAALSa